Trees in Chinese mythology and cultural symbology

 Trees in Chinese mythology and culture tend to range from more-or-less mythological such as the Fusang tree and the Peaches of Immortality cultivated by Xi Wangmu to mythological attributions to such well-known trees, such as the pine, the cypress, the plum and other types of prunus, the jujube, the cassia, and certain as yet unidentified trees.
 Mythological ideas about trees also extends to various types of fungi which lived or were thought to live underneath certain of these trees, collecting their mysterious essences.

 Pine, cypress, and fir

 The pine, cypress, and fir are linked by being similar evergreens.
 Old pine trees are much admired and venerated.
 Some examples of Chinese cultural symbology can be found in the poetry of Six Dynasties poet Tao Yuanming (365?–427).
 According to Yeh Chia-ying, one of Tao's most frequently used metaphors is that of the pine tree: symbol of ability to withstand the adversity of cold winds, to withstand the adversity of frosts, nevertheless retaining its own essential character: a situation which can be compared with that of certain persons of metaphorically similar character.

 Peach, pear, and plum

 The peach, pear, and plum are linked by being in the genus Prunus.
-All three are important in Chinese symbolism.
+All three of these plants are important in Chinese symbolism.
+Their symbolism and importance is unknown and therefore unable to be put on this page.